Debt relief options range from debt settlement, consolidation, and management to credit counseling, bankruptcy, and do-it-yourself programs.

 While Freedom Debt Relief is available in many states, there are some regional limitations.
-Check out the top debt relief companies in your area
+Check out the top debt relief companies in your area.

 When it comes to debt relief, you have some options.
 You can choose a debt management program, debt consolidation, or debt settlement.
-Each kind of debt relief works differently.
+Each kind of debt relief service works differently.